-- C. Lodging: Reimbursement of lodging will also include spouse for all Association events and functions. - D. Gratuities: Six dollars per day for gratuities when in-state Gratuities TBD when out-of-state-not to exceed allowable IRS rates - E. Incidental Expenses: Incidental expenses as approved by the Executive Director will be reimbursed at actual cost with proper documentation, and are allowable on the SDHSAA approved credit cards.
+- C. Lodging: Reimbursement of lodging will also include spouse for all Association events and functions. - D. Gratuities: Six Ten dollars per day for gratuities when in-state Gratuities TBD when out-of-state-not to exceed 20% of allowable IRS meal rates - D. Incidental Expenses: Incidental expenses as approved by the Executive Director will be reimbursed at actual cost with proper documentation, and are allowable on the SDHSAA approved credit cards.